Tola-C/Low_level_programming/0x01-variables_if_else_while/README.md

-2-print_alphabet.c is a source code that uses putchar function to print the alphabet 3-print_alphabets.c is a source code to print the lowercase alphabet followed by upper case 4-print_alphabt.c is a code that prints all letters in lowercase except e & q
+2-print_alphabet.c is a source code that uses putchar function to print the alphabet 3-print_alphabets.c is a source code to print the lowercase alphabet followed by upper case 4-print_alphabt.c is a code that prints all letters in lowercase except e & q 6-print_numberz.c is a code that prints all single digit numbers of base 10 starting from 0 7-print_tebahpla.c is a code that prints the lowercase alphabet in reverse, followed by a new line